nasirhussain92/social-media-digital-identity-jmh/README.md

 ## Citation

+If you use this repository, please cite it using the metadata in `CITATION.cff`, or via the DOI below:

+> Hussain, N. (2026). *Digital Identity and Emotional Coping Among Young Adults on Instagram and TikTok* [Data set and code].
+Zenodo. https://doi.org/10.5281/zenodo.21925532

-Citation details will be updated following publication.
-In the meantime, please cite this repository using the metadata in `CITATION.cff`.
+Citation details for the accompanying journal article will be added following publication.

 ---